 In New Jersey, and other states, you must take a written exam prior to achieving either credential the state offers.
 You must also take an oral exam, for either the certification or license.
-The oral exam is administered by the Addiction Professionals Certification Board, Inc. The written exam is overseen by the NAADAC, a national association for addictions professionals.
+The oral exam is administered by the Addiction Professionals Certification Board, Inc. The written exam is overseen by the International Certification & Reciprocity Consortium IC RC and the NAADAC, a national association for addictions professionals.

 Clinical Supervision Explained

 Each level of addictions counseling requires that you undergo a period of clinical supervision.
 For the CADC, you will need 1,500 hours of relevant experience in the field.
 You will also need 300 hours of supervised time.
-To satisfy the state's board, your supervisor must be a licensed professional with current credentials registered with the state.
+To satisfy the Board of New Jersey, your supervisor must be a licensed professional with current credentials registered with the state.
 During your 300 hours, you will cover the 12 core functions of a substance abuse counselor.